A wildlife-friendly planting initiative

 Our diverse pollinators (butterflies, moths, bees, wasps, flies, beetles, birds, etc.) require plants with a variety of flower forms and flowering times to source their food.
 The process of pollinating these plants is an essential component of a thriving ecosystem.
 It allows plants to fruit, seed and reproduce and, in so doing, provides food and habitat for a range of other creatures (that includes ourselves).
 Pollinators themselves, particularly invertebrates, are also a major source of food within the ecosystem.

-Beds for Bees offers a ‘best of both’ approach to flowerbed design, incorporating a rich mix of perennial native wildflowers and cottage garden flowers.
-The combination of cultivated (non-native) and wild native plants in a formal bedding scheme is something quite novel.
+Beds for Bees offers a ‘best of both’ approach to flowerbed design, incorporating a rich mix of perennial cottage garden plants and native wildflowers.
+The combination of cultivated (non-native) and native plants in a bedding scheme is something quite novel.
 Beds for Bees is about blurring these boundaries and bringing about a culture change in horticulture towards something more sustainable/climate conscious, ecologically valuable and which celebrates our native flora and fauna.